swaptacular/swpt_accounts/protocol.rst

    recipient.
 If it is a negative number (a subtraction from the principal), the affected account would be the sender.

-committed_at : date-time
-   The moment at which the transfer was committed.

 transfer_message : string
    If the transfer has been committed by a `FinalizeTransfer`_ message, this field MUST contain the value of the